Printed on September 15, 2019, 5:16 am

 - Screening Degree Audit:

-- The screening degree audit will be run on those students who are currently enrolled at a Tennessee four-year institution and were previously enrolled at a Tennessee community college or other Tennessee associate degree-granting institution as degree seeking students, have earned a combined minimum of 60 total college-level credits and have successfully transferred a minimum of 12 college credits towards an associate degree at the associate degree-granting institution.
+- The screening degree audit will be run on those consenting students (opted in) who are currently enrolled at a Tennessee four-year institution and were previously enrolled at a Tennessee community college or other Tennessee associate degree-granting institution as degree seeking students, have earned a combined minimum of 60 total college-level credits and have successfully transferred a minimum of 12 college credits from the associate degree-granting institution.

 - On April 4, 2012, Tennessee Governor Bill Haslam signed HB 2827 which amended Tennessee Code Annotated, Title 49 relative to higher education.
 This amendment added the following language to Section 1 Tennessee Code Annotated, Title 49, Chapter 7, Part 1: